Top UN court stops short of ordering cease-fire in Gaza and demands Israel contain deaths

 "The court is acutely aware of the extent of the human tragedy that is unfolding in the region and is deeply concerned about the continuing loss of life and human suffering,” Joan E. Donoghue, the court's president, said.

+After the ruling, Israeli Prime Minister Benjamin Netanyahu rejected the genocide claims as “outrageous” and vowed to press ahead with the war.

+“We will continue to do what is necessary to defend our country and defend our people,” he said.

 Friday's decision is only an interim one; it could take years for the full case brought by South Africa to be considered.
-Israel rejects the genocide accusation and had asked the court to throw the charges out.
+Israel rejects the genocide accusation.

 While the case winds its way through the court, South Africa has asked the judges “as a matter of extreme urgency” to impose provisional measures.